opensearch-project/.github/RELEASING.md

 ### OpenSearch Branching

 [OpenSearch](https://github.com/opensearch-project/OpenSearch) typically tracks 3 releases in parallel.
-For example, given the last major release of 1.0, OpenSearch in this organization maintains the following active branches.
+For example, given the last major release of 2.0, OpenSearch in this organization maintains the following active branches.

-* **main**: The _next major_ release, currently 2.0.
+* **main**: The _next major_ release, currently 3.0.
 This is the branch where all merges take place, and code moves fast.
-* **1.x**: The _next minor_ release, currently 1.1.
-Once a change is merged into `main`, decide whether to backport it to `1.x`.
+* * **2.x**: The _next minor_ release.
+Once a change is merged into `main`, decide whether to backport it to `2.x`.
-* **1.0**: The _current_ release, currently 1.0.
-In between minor releases, only hotfixes (e.g. security) are backported to `1.0`.
-The next release out of this branch will be 1.0.1.
+* **1.3**: The _next patch_ release.
+Once a change is merged into `main`, decide whether to backport it to `1.3`.

-Label PRs with the next major version label (e.g. `2.0.0`) and merge changes into `main`.
-Label PRs that you believe need to be backported as `1.x` and `1.0`.
+Label PRs with the next major version label (e.g. `3.0.0`) and merge changes into `main`.
+Label PRs that you believe need to be backported as `2.x`, `1.x` and `1.3`.
 Backport PRs by checking out the versioned branch, cherry-pick changes and open a PR against each target backport branch.

 ### Plugin Branching